ercanserteli/condenser/README.txt

 Change log
 ----------
 v1.5.0
-  * Added the ability to set a fixed output directory (thanks to wawrzenczyka)
+  * Added the option to set a fixed output directory (thanks to wawrzenczyka)
   * Made error logs more informative (thanks to artjomsR)
+  * Added the option to use system's ffmpeg instead of the included one
   * Improved tests

 v1.4.0